Skip to main content

 Federal Grant Seekers Fellowship

-The School of Engineering, in partnership with the College of Arts and Sciences, presents the program, which is a semester-long cohort that prepares you to meet with program officers, improves your grant writing skills, increases your chance at winning federal grants and promotes inter-disciplinary research.
+The School of Engineering, in partnership with the College of Arts and Sciences, presents the program, which is a semester-long cohort that prepares you to meet with program officers, improves your grant writing skills, increases your chance at winning federal grants and promotes interdisciplinary research.

-FGSF provides you with the opportunity to identify and work on federal grant proposals while teaming with a cohort of like-minded faculty.
+FGSP provides you with the opportunity to identify and work on federal grant proposals while teaming with a cohort of like-minded faculty.

 Requirements and Eligibility